Nina Cortlandt

 Nina Cortlandt is a fictional character and one half of the Cliff and Nina supercouple on the long running ABC soap opera, All My Children.
 She has been most notably played by Taylor Miller who exited the role in 1996.
 Miller returned for a special cameo in 2010, following the death of her father Palmer Cortlandt.
+The character of Nina Cortlandt has been described as "troubled" and "beloved".

 Storylines

 Nina Cortlandt was raised by her over-protective and controlling single father, Palmer.
 Palmer lied to Nina and told her that her mother died in childbirth.
 Palmer used Nina’s frail health and Juvenile-onset Diabetes as excuses for his “helicopter parenting.”
 He also concealed the fact that his housekeeper, Myra Murdock, was in fact her grandmother.

 Nina was stressed by their move to Pine Valley and neglected her diabetic treatment regimen.
 At a party hosted in honor of the Cortlandts at the Tyler Estate, Nina fainted and was rushed to the hospital with acute appendicitis.

 Nina woke up to see the handsome face of her doctor, Cliff Warner.
 It was love at first sight.
 They began dating despite Palmer’s disapproval of Cliff.
 Palmer considered Cliff unworthy of his precious daughter and was jealous of Nina’s love for him.

 Palmer threw Nina a lavish 18th birthday party at Cortlandt Manor, with all Pine Valley’s elite society as guests.

 Myra Murdock had phoned Nina's mother, Daisy, and informed her about the party.
 Daisy had fled Palmer's wrath when he discovered she was having an affair.
 Daisy grieved the loss of her daughter and stayed informed about her welfare via Myra.
 When Myra called to tell her Palmer was trying to interfere with Cliff and Nina, Daisy secretly moved to Pine Valley as “Monique Jonvil” to defend Nina’s romance.
 Myra conducted a seance where Nina was able to communicate with her "dead mother" who encouraged Nina to follow her heart.
 Daisy dressed up in a beautiful dress and mask for the costume ball and was able to see her daughter in person for the first time in years.
 Palmer sensed Daisy’s presence, pursued her to the stables and tried to flush her from hiding with his doberman guard dogs.

 Nina and Cliff's love grew despite Palmer’s jealous plots against them.
 When Nina was diagnosed with diabetic retinopathy he lied and told her no treatment could stop her from going blind.
 Palmer convinced Nina she would only burden Cliff and she broke their engagement.
 Cliff, heartbroken, got drunk and was seduced by nurse Sybil Thorne, who was secretly in love with Cliff and seized this opportunity to try and make him forget Nina and fall for her.

 Nina began to spend time with Palmer's employee, Sean Cudahy.
-Tyey were taken hostage together in a sudden bank robbery.
+They were taken hostage together in a sudden bank robbery.
 Deprived of her insulin, Nina fell into a diabetic coma.
 Sean and Brooke English's efforts helped foil the robbery and save Nina’s life.